Are You Experiencing an Unexpected Website Redirect With Cloudflare?

 Until your website is offboarded from their account, you won’t be able to manage any of the regular Cloudflare settings until you retake control.

-This is due to “Hostname Priority”.
+This is due to “Hostname Priority.”
 If multiple Cloudflare setups exist for the same hostname, only one can take effect.
-Due to how Cloudflare for SaaS partners works, this is prioritized over your regular DNS setup.
+Cloudflare for SaaS partners works differently, so it is prioritized over your regular DNS setup.

 What To Do If A Previous Provider Has Not Offboarded Your Domain

-- If you had a working relationship with a Cloudflare SaaS partner, then you can reach out to them directly and ask them to offboard you.
+1. If you worked with a Cloudflare SaaS partner, you can contact them directly and ask them to offboard you.

 Liberate the Hostname

-Liberate the Hostname is a third-party service that you can allow to take control of your hostname from the current SaaS partner provider, and they will then offload it to allow you to take back control.
+Liberate the Hostname is a third-party service that allows you to take control of your hostname from the current SaaS partner provider.
+They will then offload it to allow you to take back control.

 This is likely the quickest way to resolve this issue for your website.
 Also, if your website is on Cloudflare’s Free tier, you can’t contact their support team to help resolve the issue, so it’s likely your only option.